phenomejs/phenomejs.org/docs/custom-events.md

 {{index}}

-Component custom events is a proper way of your component to communicate with parent components and send data to them.
-Even better, React, unlike Vue, doesn't have any convenient event system out of the box, and React components compiled with Phenome will have such.
+Component custom events is a proper way of your component to communicate with parent components and send data to them (lift state up).
+Even better, React, unlike Vue, doesn't have any convenient event system out of the box, and React components compiled with Phenome will have such 💪.

 ## Dispatch Events